Anaromatic herb with a strong, distinctive flavor, coriander is widely used in Asia, in India and the East.

 It can be consumed as an infusion or as a dietary supplement (such as Ursolic Acid, an excellent extract of rosemary leaf).

 Like rosemary, mint and thyme, lavender also comes in several varieties.

 The ultimate symbol of Provence, lavender was made popular by the town of Grasse and the rise of master-perfumiers in the 18th century.

 Though it is primarily used for its sweet, floral perfume, lavender is also known for its medicinal properties.
-In infusions or as an ingredient in ointments and balms, it promotes relaxation and drowsiness(5) (you’ll find it in some CBD balms).
+In infusions or as an ingredient in ointments and balms, it promotes relaxation and drowsiness(5).

 Used for its mosquito-repellent properties, lemongrass is also popular as an aromatic herb in cooking.